What are Integrated Marketing Communications?

 Blogs offer a way to reach your target audience by writing content that informs them, entertains them and captures their attention.
 A channel if appropriately leveraged can reach a broad audience at a very low cost.
 Your customers will find value in your blogs while increasing your chances of making a conversion.
 It will also position your brand as a thought leader in its space which will build trust within your target market.

-While these different channels within the internet and social media speak of the myriad ways in which you can promote your product, listed below are a few disadvantages:
+While these different channels speak of the myriad ways in which you can promote your product, listed below are a few disadvantages:

 Disadvantages of The Internet and Social Media